 ENCORE!
 Building Brighter Futures for Our Middle School Students

-- Cost: Students can join after school by completing a paper application form or register on-line.
+- Cost: Students can join after school by completing an online application.
 Cost is $50 per semester or $100 for the full year.
-See our operating Calendar as we don't operate every day.
+See our operating information as we don't operate every day.
 Scholarships are available for students at every school - See below for more information.

 - Attendance Policy: Students are expected to attend as often as possible (preferably everyday) to gain the most for the program.
 Our research has shown students make the most progress academically and socially and build resiliency against risk factors when they attend regularly and for multiple years in our program.
 Our minimum attendance policy requires students to attend at least two full days a week or an hour each day of the week.
 Due to limited space at each program, we want to maximize attendance in the program, which is based on our average daily attendance.
 Students may be dropped from the program to allow other students to attend.

 - Buses: Bus transportation is provided from each school program as long as the students are actively participating in ENCORE,and students live within the school's attendance zone.
 Afterschool bus transportation is a privilege and could be denied if the student's conduct becomes an issue.
 Students leave campus at 5:30pm and will arrive home in under an hour.
 An afterschool bus stop is created for each student requesting transportation.